 Is it safe to look at a solar eclipse?

-Never use binoculars, an unfiltered telescope, a camera, or welder’s glass to look at a solar eclipse.
+Never use binoculars, a telescope, a camera, or welder’s glass to look at a solar eclipse.
 Do not combine Eclipse Viewers with any other equipment.
 You can damage your camera–or your eyes!

 Where can I get a safe Eclipse Viewer?

-If you’ve arrived on this page after our shipping deadline, you may still be able to order an eclipse viewer or eclipse glasses from another source.
+You may still be able to purchase eclipse glasses from another source.
+The American Astronomical Society maintains a listing of vendors of safe eclipse glasses, including vendors in Canada.
 Just make sure that the glasses you’re ordering are safe, as there have been incidences of counterfeiting in the past.

 When should I look for the eclipse?